phobos2077/fo2_ecco/docs/ecco_readme.txt

 > ARMOR:
-- Armor class was lowered considerably for power armours.
-AC affects hit chance, the more the AC, the more probable is to miss.
-It was not looking right when soldiers in big and heavy power armor appeared like they are extremely agile, because power armor is big, it should be easier to hit such target (but actual damage resistance remains the same).
+- Armor Class lowered for heavy armor (metal and power).
+AC only affects hit chance, so it makes sense bigger/bulkier target is easier to hit.
 - Laser resistance changed: leather - zero protection, combat - mediocre, metal - good, power armor & tesla - great protection
-- Power Armor user can now take damage from EMP grenades
+- Explosion and Fire resistance slightly lowered for some armor
-- all changes to armor affect appropriate critters as well
+- all changes to armor are applied to all critters wielding that armor

 > CRITTERS: